Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

-Jayson Tatum and his Boston Celtics teammates take the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Tuesday.
+Jayson Tatum be on the court for the Boston Celtics at 8:30 PM on Thursday versus the Miami Heat in the 2023 NBA Playoffs.

-In this article we will dive into Tatum's prop bets, using stats to help you make good predictions.
+Below we will break down Tatum's stats and trends, helping you make good picks on prop bets.

 Jayson Tatum Prop Bets vs. the Heat